donovanr/wemcell_example_cube_frank/README.md

 # How to use WESTPA and MCell together

-This repository conatins everything you should ned to run an MCell simualtion using WESTPA on frank.
+This repository conatins everything you should need to run an MCell simualtion using WESTPA on frank.

 The environment variables are set specifically to work on frank.sam.pitt.edu.
 If you would like to install and run on a different (generic) system, see the instructions [here](https://github.com/donovanr/wemcell_example_cube).